 The required Literature course may be met by taking any course with a LIT prefix such as Introduction to Literature (LIT 2103) or Christian Classics (LIT 2723).
+Some degree programs may require a specific Literature course.

 Humanities courses, as defined by OKWU, involve the reading and study of texts in disciplines containing explorations, expressions, and/or explanations of human experience.
 The Humanities include inquiry into human intellect and morality, aesthetic and social value and cultural meaning.
-The required Humanities course(s) may be met by taking one of the following courses:
+The required Humanities credits may be met by taking one of the following courses.
+Some degree programs may require specific Humanities courses.